vonongit/AWS-Amplify-Portfolio-Website-Project/DOCUMENTATION.md

     // - 'PortfolioApplication' is the logical ID in CloudFormation

       appName: 'Portfolio',
-      // Sets the display name for your Amplify app in the AWS console
+      // Sets the display name for the Amplify app in the AWS console

       // Connect to my github repo
       sourceCodeProvider: new amplify.GitHubSourceCodeProvider({
       // Configures GitHub as the source code provider

         owner: 'vonongit',
-        // Your GitHub username
+        // My GitHub username

         repository: 'Amplify-Portfolio',
-        // The name of your GitHub repository
+        // The name of my GitHub repository

         oauthToken: cdk.SecretValue.secretsManager('github-token')
         // Retrieves the GitHub personal access token from AWS Secrets Manager
-        // This token allows Amplify to access your private repository }),
+        // This token allows Amplify to access my private repository }),

       // Build Specification